A Wild Walk to Cape Wrath

-East from Sandwood Bay, across the dunes, lies Strathchaillleach Bothy, whose rough interior walls are covered in colourful folk art depicting mermaids and Vikings.
-The murals were painted by the bothy’s former inhabitant James McRory Smith, known as ‘The Hermit of Sandwood Bay’, and set an air of myth and mystery for the walk that lies ahead, over rough moorland to Cape Wrath.
+A couple of miles East from Sandwood Bay, across the dunes, lies Strathchaillleach Bothy, whose rough interior walls are covered in colourful folk art depicting mermaids and Vikings.
+The murals were painted by the bothy’s former inhabitant James McRory Smith, known as ‘The Hermit of Sandwood Bay’.
+They set an air of slight foreboding for the walk ahead, over pathless moorland to Cape Wrath.

 Walking to Cape Wrath from Kinlochbervie